ROI of Sales Training: The Hidden Payoff Most Leaders Overlook

 The role of Training and Coaching

-My approach is centred on selling with integrity and emotional intelligence.
+My approach is centred on Selling with Integrity and Emotional Intelligence.
 That means helping salespeople not just say the right things but feel confident in how they sell, building trust with customers and with themselves.
-The ROI shows up in both the numbers you can measure and the hidden gains you only notice over time.
+The ROI shows up in both the measurable numbers and the hidden gains you only notice over time.

 Final Words